 - Keep an eye on pest infestations or fungal infections.
 If you notice webs, eggs, or holes, treat your plant immediately.
 Organic pest control insecticides like neem oil are available, so you don’t necessarily have to use chemicals.

 - If you are potting or repotting your houseplant, use potting soil or the correct potting mix for your plant, depending on its type.
 Avoid soil from your backyard to prevent bringing fungal or bacterial infections indoors.

 - Check for the correct watering practices for the plant you have chosen.
 Overwatering can lead to mold and fungus, as well as fungal gnats.
 Mold and fungus can worsen allergy symptoms.

 - Check if your houseplant is potentially toxic, should you have pets or small children to avoid mishaps.

 The cultivation of indoor plants can be a source of great pleasure and provide stress relief.
-It’s been a great hobby for me and given me more greenery in my home.
+Gardening is a great hobby for me and gives me more greenery in my home.

 Check out these other articles on indoor plants: